aryadptr/aryadptr/README.md

 - 👋 Hi, my name Arya Dwi Putra
-- 👀 I’m interested in Web Programming
+- 👀 I’m interested in Web and Mobile Programming
-- 🌱 I’m currently learning Laravel and JavaScript
+- 🌱 I’m currently learning Laravel, VueJS and ReactJS
 - 📫 How to reach me?
-Please email to aryaadwptr@gmail.com
+Please email to aryaadwptr@gmail.com or direct message to instagram @arya.dptr

 <!---
 aryadptr/aryadptr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.